 - Check and clean your baby’s teeth to prevent cavities

 - Feed your baby healthy food

 - Take your baby to a doctor or a dentist when the first tooth appears, or no later than his/her first birthday

-"Healthy Teeth.
-Healthy Baby.” educates pregnant women, along with parents and caregivers of infants and toddlers, on early dental disease prevention to avoid tooth decay.
-The campaign uses motivational interviewing techniques and appropriate educational materials including multilingual posters, easy-to-understand tooth models, videos and interactive tools to deliver its five key messages.
-Oral hygiene kits are also distributed as incentives and contain the following items: age-appropriate toothbrush, toothpaste, floss, washcloth, timer, fluoride varnish card, lift-the-lip mirror cling and educational insert.
+Materials include: multilingual posters, easy-to-understand tooth models, videos and interactive tools.
+Oral health kits are also distributed as incentives and contain the following items: age-appropriate toothbrush, floss, timer, lift-the-lip mirror cling and educational insert.

 Collaborating with medical and dental providers to increase preventive behaviors